webturtl/stats220/index.md

 # Hello!
 Welcome to my page.
-I hope you enjoy my meme :).
+I hope you enjoy my meme :smile:.

 ## My meme
 I made this meme because:
 * I think it's way more fun to be in class for uni.
 * I found these images and thought they were a good fit for how I feel about this.
 * The format is based off a popular meme format but I have adapted it and changed the images to something that, for me, better embodies the online university situation.
+I found some inspiration from [this](https://memes.com/) website.

 ![](mymeme.png)